DO NOT REPRODUCE WITHOUT CONSENT FROM ASKONAS HOLT LTD

 Nicky is a Samling Artist, recently joining their team as a leader of young singers, and enjoys giving masterclasses internationally.
 Spence was nominated by the International Opera Awards for Young Singer of the Year in 2015 and was also one of ten artists included in the Times Breakthrough Award at the South Bank Sky Arts Awards celebrating the best up and coming young British talent from across the Arts industry.
 In 2020 he won the BBC Music Magazine Vocal Award and Gramophone’s Solo Vocal Award for his critically acclaimed recording of Janáček’s The Diary of One who Disappeared with Julius Drake and he was nominated as Singer of the Year by the Royal Philharmonic Society.

-INTERVIEW & MEDIA ENQUIRIES
+TV, RADIO & MEDIA ENQUIRIES

 Askonas Holt Ltd